maguroid/go-verse-interaction/README.md

 make sand/london # interact with sand-verse with post london upgrade's manner make sand/legacy # interact with sand-verse with pre london upgrade's manner
 ```

+### 4. Caveats

+- You cannot use the post london upgrade's manner for the verse layer which does not support the EIP-1559.
+- When compiling contracts, you must specify the `--evm-version` as before than `paris`.